NafisiAslH/KnowledgeSharing/CyberSecurity/Web/100BugBountySecrets/secrets/secret09.md

-# More Efficient Fuzzing with Target Specific Wordlist ⚒️
+# Fuzzing With Custom Wordlists ⚒️
 &nbsp;